-This is the first meeting of March.
+This is the first meeting of March and our first at Kegan's Irish Pub.
 We have been working hard on International Activities with both Ellen and Pat.
 All of us should keep working on the Rotary Club of Town Center's Annual Goals towards creating the world's future - So Stay Prepared!

-As we move headlong through the Winter of 2020, let us strengthen our commitment to what Rotary is for the world as we demonstrate our core values, noticing how we apply them in our daily lives and seeing how we are a positive influence on the community around us.
+As we move headlong towards the Spring of 2020, let us strengthen our commitment to what Rotary is for the world as we demonstrate our core values, noticing how we apply them in our daily lives and seeing how we are a positive influence on the community around us.
 While we acknowledge the great accomplishments Rotary has achieved, let us continue to carry this progress through our second century of service.
 We invite all in the community to join us in celebration of what the world has and what we can do together to make this an even greater place for all.
-The world is what we make it through our actions.
-Let us do this responsibly in ways that support each other and all life on earth that we may all prosper together.
+The world is what we make it through our actions, so let us do this responsibly in ways that support each other and all life on earth that we may all prosper together.